RedisLabs/redislabs-docs/content/rs/security/tls/ciphers.md

 - Redis Enterprise Software doesn't support static Diffie–Hellman key exchange ciphers.

 - It does support Ephemeral Diffie–Hellman key exchange ciphers on RHEL8 and Bionic OS.

+- Only the ciphers in the command will be configured (it won't APPEND to existing ciphers list)
 {{</note>}}

 ### Control plane